 HMS DIANA, a typical English frigate

-HMS DIANA was a typical British frigate to be used in Admiral Nelson's time and thereafter.
+HMS DIANA was a typical British frigate in Admiral Nelson's time.
 She was launched in 1794.
-She was one of 38-cannons-frigates, of which eight were built in total.
+She was a 38-cannons-frigate, of which eight were built in total.
 She was a versatile ship and used by the British in many ways during the Napoleonic Wars.

-In 1815 she was sold to the Dutch navy.
-On 27 August 1816 she was one of six Dutch frigates that participated in the bombardment of Algiers.
+In 1815 HMS DIANA was sold to the Dutch navy.
+On 27 August 1816 she took part in the bombardment of Algiers with five other Dutch frigates.
 By an accident she was destroyed in dry-dock on 16 January 1839 after 45 eventful years in operation.

 The HMS DIANA model, photos, description and dimensions